StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 At present the only language available is English, but we are planning several translations.
 If you are interested on working with us and translate the plugin to your language, don't hesitate and do it [here](https://translate.wordpress.org/projects/wp-plugins/atum-stock-manager-for-woocommerce).
 We are offering a lifetime PRO subscription to every translator.

+= Does ATUM stock manager for WooCommerce display all product types? =

+From the 1.1.0 update of ATUM stock manager for WooCommerce, we support Simple, Grouped and Variable products on all subscription levels, including the FREE version.

+= Does Stock Central support product variations? =

+Product variations are now supported at a basic level.
+We have an advanced feature for variable products prepared for our Premium and PRO users.

+= I have a problem, who do I contact? =

+Our team is still working on the launch of the main site, but you can get hold of us by sending us a message on Skype or Facebook (user: "stockmanagementlabs").
+From version 1.1.0. you can submit a support ticket to our team directly by visiting this [page](https://stockmanagementlabs.ticksy.com/ "Support Page").

 == Screenshots ==

 1. ATUM Stock Central view for WooCommerce Products